 Stay and Accommodation

 Tuscania is not a very large town, but there are ample choices in terms of hotels and Bed & Breakfasts.
 Tuscania attracts quite a lot of tourists from the nearby towns and cities which is why over the years a few hotels have been established in the town.
 However, because of its proximity to Florence and Rome, most people prefer to stay there and come to Tuscania only as a day excursion.
 There are a few hotels and some old villas and houses which now offer rooms on rent to tourists.
 These are mostly family run establishments and have a very homely atmosphere.
 Some of the most well known hotels in Tuscania are Hotel Tuscania Panoramico, Hotel Al Gallo and Locanda Mirandolina Bed & Breakfast.
-Other than these too there are several agritourismo governed farm houses and country homes which can be rented by tourists.
-These properties would mainly be located in the outskirts of the town.
+Other than these there are several agritourismo and country homes which can be rented by tourists.
+These properties are mainly located in the outskirts of the town.

 Eating in Tuscania